commonunits/draft/README.md

 Several of these again have their own quirks which at the time of creation of the SI, might have been as far as they could get.
 But the SI also defines ten [metric prefixes](https://en.wikipedia.org/wiki/Metric_prefix).
 If you're going to define standard metric prefixes, might as well make use of them.

 # Goals
 Our goal is to try to renormalize as many of these units to base 10 and use more intuitive standards.
 The `commonunits` manifesto needs help making, and every bit is appreciated.
-Raise `issues` and `pull requests` as you deem fit.
+Raise `issues` and start `pull requests` as you deem fit.